tomafc330/tommytcchan.github.com/source/_posts/2014-03-17-experience-in-a-tech-acclerator-halfway-point.markdown

 The fun times
 -------------
 There are so many awesome things to do in SF.
 If only we had enough time to do them all.
-Some of the highlights were (in no particular order): going to the Napa Valley for wine tastings, a night out in the Mission district with the lovely wife, and drunken nights with the crew.
+Some of the highlights were (in no particular order): going to the Napa Valley for wine tastings, a night out in the Mission district and drunken nights with the crew.

 ![The fun](http://s3.amazonaws.com/static_garage/2014-02-16%2014.51.30.jpg)